GNV Allegra

-MS GNV Allegra is a cruiseferry owned by MSC.
+GNV Allegra is a cruiseferry owned by MSC.
 The ship was built by Wärtsilä Marine's Perno shipyard in Turku, Finland for Jahre Line as MS Kronprins Harald.
 In 1991 she passed under ownership of Color Line, for whom she sailed until sold to Irish Ferries in 2007.
 She was sold by Irish Ferries to Mediterranean Shipping Company (MSC) in 2019 and renamed GNV Allegra for service in the fleet of MSC subsidiary Grandi Navi Veloci.

 History

 On delivery Kronprins Harald was placed on Jahre Line's Oslo – Kiel service.
 In 1990 Jahre Line merged with Norway Line and Fred.
 Olsen Lines to form Color Line.
 After the change Kronprins Harald was kept on the same route, only her livery changed from the grey hull of Jahre Line to blue hull of Color Line.